Azure/pixel_level_land_classification/batchai/setup.md

 az account list
 ```

 Identify the subscription of interest in the JSON-formatted output.
-Copy its "id" value into the bracketed expression in the command below, then issue the command to set the current subscription.
+Use its "id" value to replace the bracketed expression in the command below, then issue the command to set the current subscription.
 ```
 az account set -s [subscription id]
 ```

 Register the Batch/BatchAI providers and grant Batch AI "Network Contributor" access on your subscription using the following commands.
-Note that you will need to copy your subscription's id into the bracketed expression before executing the command.
+Note that you will need to copy your subscription's id in place of the bracketed expression before executing the command.
 ```
 az provider register -n Microsoft.Batch az provider register -n Microsoft.BatchAI